drawpile/drawpile.github.io/help/tech/tablet.markdown

 Drawpile will try to recognize if your device has a pen or not and enable touch painting accordingly.
 If it gets it wrong, you can change it under Edit → Preferences in the Touch tab under the "One-finger input" setting.
 Make sure the touch mode is set to "Touchscreen" if you want to draw by touching.

+Some tablets, in particular ones with an external monitor, also inexplicably use touch input even when you're drawing with a stylus.
+If you want to use such a tablet, you need to check the "enable pressure for touch drawing" setting to get pressure sensitivity.

 ![Touch preferences]({{ "/assets/img/help/inputtouch.webp" | relative_url }})

 If you have other issues, ask for help on Discord, in the web chat or GitHub.
 Take a look at [the help page](https://drawpile.net/help/) for links to those.